PerformanC/voice/docs/Connection/stop.md

 ## Syntax

 ```
-connection.stop()
+connection.stop('Player wanted to stop.')
 ```

 > [!WARNING]
 > An error will be thrown if there is no audio stream to stop, or if the connection was not initialized.
-Always check if `connection.udp != null` before calling this function..
+Always check if `connection.udp != null` before calling this function.

+## Parameters

+- `reason` - The reason that will be sent to `playerStateChange` listeners.

 ## Return value